andrew/ultimate-awesome/README.md

 - [awesome-GAN](https://github.com/Faldict/awesome-GAN) - A curated list of awesome Generative Adversarial Nets resources.
 - [awesome-decoupled-cms](https://github.com/franz-josef-kaiser/awesome-decoupled-cms) - Awesome list of Headless CMS solutions.
 Hosted and self-hosted.
 Open source as well.
 - [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
 Essential for anyone looking to enhance th.
-- [Awesome-Low-Precision-Training](https://github.com/Hao840/Awesome-Low-Precision-Training) - A collection of research papers on low-precision training methods.
 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-loopring](https://github.com/Loopring/awesome-loopring) - A curated list of awesome things built on Loopring.
 - [awesome-code-streamers](https://github.com/lucasfloriani/awesome-code-streamers) - List of code streamers from multiples plataforms like Twitch, YouTube, etc.